yitzuliu/UK-Visa-Sponsor-Highlighter/README.md

     *   `gov.uk`: To fetch the official CSV.
     *   `linkedin.com` & `indeed.com`: To display the checkmarks on job listings.

+## 🌟 Sponsorship & Recommendations

+The extension features a **Native Recommendation Slot** at the bottom of the popup.
+This space is designed to be:
+*   **Non-intrusive**: It looks like a natural part of the UI.
+*   **Safe**: No external scripts or tracking pixels by default.
+*   **Useful**: Intended for high-quality recommendations relevant to job seekers (e.g., CV review services, interview coaching).

+### Default State
+By default, this slot displays information about the **Open Source** nature of this project, linking to the GitHub repository and the author's profile.

+### Customization
+To feature a sponsor or recommendation:
+1. Open `popup.html`.
+2. Locate the `<div class="ad-container">` section.
+3. Update the content to match your sponsor's details (Icon, Title, Link).
+    *   *Tip: Keep the design consistent with the existing UI for the best user experience.*

 ## 🤝 Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.